highcharts/highcharts-svelte/README.md

 ## Support

-If you have any issues with highcharts-svelte, please open an issue on the GitHub repository.
+If you have any issues with @highcharts/svelte, please open an issue on the GitHub repository.
 If you have a Highcharts-related question, feel free to contact our support team: https://www.highcharts.com/blog/support/

 ## Helpful resources